-If RiakClientManager#start () throws an exception-e.g., an error connecting to the server-your application will not start and a full exception will be logged.
+If RiakClientManager#start() throws an exception-e.g., an error connecting to the server-your application will not start and a full exception will be logged.
 If RiakClientManager#stop() throws an exception, the exception will be logged but your application will still be able to shut down.

-'''

-Ĭt

-should

-he

-noted

-that

-Environment

-has

-built-in

-factory

-methods

-for

-ExecutorService

-ScheduledExecutorService

-which

-and

-instances

-managed.

-LifecycleEnvironment#executorService

-and

-LifecycleEnvironment#scheduledExecutorService for details.

-'''
+should noted built-in Ĭt that Environment factory methods for ScheduledExecutorService which ExecutorService and instances managed.
+See LifecycleEnvironment#executorService and LifecycleEnvironment#scheduledExecutorService for details.